-One of the greatest feelings in life is success.
+One of the greatest feelings in life is overcoming obstacles and succeeding.

 Through my experiences in life and with success so far, I’ve narrowed down success to 4 elements of success in life — grit, growth, giving, and gratitude.

 In her TED talk, Angela Duckworth describes grit as the true key to success.
 She defines grit as: